-1 Module name 56780 Business ethics and corporate social responsibility Sustainability management, business ethics and corporate social responsibility 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
-For further information on teaching units please contact the module managers.
-3 Lecturers -
+1 Module name 56780 Business ethics and corporate social responsibility Sustainability management, business ethics and corporate social responsibility 5 ECTS 2 Courses / lectures Vorlesung: Business Ethics and Corporate Social Responsibility (2 SWS) 5 ECTS 3 Lecturers Prof. Dr. Markus Beckmann

 4 Module coordinator Prof. Dr. Markus Beckmann 5 Contents This course combines several perspectives on normative issues in business.
 First, we take a moral psychology perspective to understand how morality helps us solve certain problems, but also creates pitfalls in the modern world.
 Second, we develop an ethical framework for navigating contentious issues and supporting the search for constructive solutions.
 Third, we apply this framework to analyze how (why) social and environmental goals are (not) achieved at the macro level.
 We will pay particular attention to the role of markets and their regulation.
 Fourth, we take the perspective of the individual firm and ask whether and to what extent firms need to integrate moral issues into their value creation processes.
 In this context, corporate social responsibility can serve as a means to implement these moral issues.
 We will therefore take a closer look at CSR, its origins, development and instruments.
 We conclude the course by discussing various applications and cases.
-6 Learning objectives and skills Students: • Are able to to provide differentiated arguments on questions relevant to our society • Have skills to critically reflect current issues in business ethics and CSR • Know concepts that help to critically reflect the role of business in society • Understand the changing environment of companies • Are able to use dilemma structure as analytical tool • Understand the CSR discourse and its core concepts 7 Prerequisites None 8 Integration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Electronic examination (60 minutes) 11 Grading procedure Electronic examination (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester
+6 Learning objectives and skills After successfully completing this course, students will have developed the ability to: Explain key concepts from moral psychology and analyze how moral intuitions and biases influence ethical decision-making in business contexts.
+Apply ethical theories and frameworks, such as social dilemmas, to navigate complex moral challenges in business, evaluate competing arguments, and construct well-reasoned ethical judgements.
+Assess how markets and regulatory mechanisms facilitate or hinder the achievement of social and environmental goals at the macro level.
+Critically examine the extent to which firms should integrate ethical considerations into their value creation processes and evaluate the implications of different approaches.
+Evaluate the origins, development, and effectiveness of CSR strategies and instruments in addressing selected ethical and sustainability challenges.
+7 Prerequisites None 8 Integration in curriculum semester: 2;4 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Electronic examination (60 minutes)

+11 Grading procedure Electronic examination (100%)

+12 Module frequency Only in summer semester

+13 Workload in clock hours Contact hours: 30 h Independent study: 120 h

+14 Module duration 1 semester

-15 Teaching and examination language english 16 Bibliography Provided via StudOn
+15 Teaching and examination language english

+16 Bibliography Provided via StudOn